SeverinDK/FaderJS/README.md

 ###Live Demo
 CodePen Demo: http://codepen.io/SeverinDK/pen/BLdrLN

-The demo shows how to use the fader to fade between different background images.
-The same demo is included in the example folder.
+The demo shows how to use several faders to fade between images.
+One fader controls the background image, while the other fader controls the imade in the content.
-I added a timeout to stop the fader around 6 seconds after it starts.
-Stopping the fader will pause the animation and starting it again will cause it to pick up where if left off.

 <hr>
 ###Installation